Esri/cad-bim-scripts/readme.md

 Welcome to our collection of tools for CAD/BIM in ArcGIS Pro.
 The goal of these ArcPy scripts and Jupyter notebooks is to enhance your projects and workflows through automation.
-Below you will find a series of tools that demonstrate automate common CAD/BIM workflows.
+Below you will find a series of tools that automate common CAD/BIM workflows.

 ## Tools
 #### Scripts